rajatsharma/gitignore-build-webpack-plugin/README.md

 _Never mention webpack build directory in your gitignore_

-No need to add an extra gitignore entry for your webpack output.
+No need to add gitignore entry for your webpack output.
 This plugin automagically excludes webpack output from git.

 ## Installation